dedardez/hbond/Instructions.md

 *Special Character*

-<Note: If the symbol 'R' appears in line 55-57, it means that the halogen interacting with a proteinacious
+<Note: If the symbol 'R' appears in line 55-57, it means that the halogen is interacting with a proteinacious
        benzene ring.>